Future global stability for relativistic perfect fluids with linear equations of state $p=K\rho$ where $1/3<K<1/2$: Transformation to Fuchsian form

 \begin{prop} Suppose $1/3<K<1$, $\mu = (3K-1)/(1-K)$, and $u_0 \in \Rbb$.
 Then there exists a unique solution $u \in C^\infty((0,1]) \cap C^0([0,1])$ to the initial value problem

 that satisfies

 for all $t\in (0,1]$.
 Moreover, for each $\rho_c\in \Rbb>0$, the solution $u$ determines a homogenous solution of the relativistic Euler \eqref{relEulA} equations given by

-\end{prop} \begin{proof} By standard local existence theorems for ODEs, we know there exists a $T \in [0,1)$ and a unique solution $u \in C^\infty((T,0])$ to the initial value problem \eqref{HomeqB.1}-\eqref{HomeqB.2} that can be continued to smaller times as long as $u(t)$ stays bounded.
-Noting that \eqref{HomeqB.1} is separable, it can be integrated to yield the implicit solution
+\end{prop} \begin{proof} By standard local existence theorems for ODEs, we know there exists a $T \in [0,1)$ and a unique solution $u \in C^\infty((T,1])$ to the initial value problem \eqref{HomeqB.1}-\eqref{HomeqB.2} that can be continued to smaller times as long as $u(t)$ stays bounded.
+On the other hand, we observe that \eqref{HomeqB.1} can be integrated directly to yield the implicit solution

 where the constant $c$ is uniquely determined by the initial condition $u_0$ and the constants $K,\mu$.
 Solving for $t^{2\mu}$ shows that

 Since $\mu>0$, this implies the inequality

 from which we deduce the lower bound